beetbox/beets/docs/reference/query.rst

     $ beet list love

 will show all tracks matching the query string ``love``.
-Any unadorned word like this matches *anywhere* in a track's metadata, so you'll see all the tracks with "love" in their title, in their album name, in the artist, and so on.
+By default any unadorned word like this matches in a track's  title, artist, album name, album artist, genre and comments.
+See below on how to search other fields.

 For example, this is what I might see when I run the command above::